Direct Detection of Ultralight Dark Matter via Charged Lepton Flavor Violation: Supplemental Material

-For a given DM mass $ m_\phi $, the galactic halo’s typical velocity dispersion sets a characteristic coherence time, $\tau_{\rm coh} \simeq (m_\phi v^2)^{-1}$, during which the classical DM background remains effectively in phase.
-When $m_\phi \gtrsim (v^2 T)^{-1}$, the total observation time $T$ spans multiple coherence patches.
-To estimate the sensitivity to a DM signal in this regime, we account for decoherence by subdividing the observation period into $n_{\rm patch} = \lceil T/\tau_{\rm coh} \rceil = \lceil T\, m_\phi\, v^2 \rceil \simeq \lceil 10^{-6}\, m_\phi T \rceil$ equally spaced patches, where $\lceil \cdots \rceil$ represents the ceiling function.
-Each patch $ p \in \{1, 2, \dots, n_{\rm patch}\} $ is assigned a phase $ \delta_p $ determined by minimizing the $\chi^2$ statistic over the allowed phase variations.
+{Each patch $ p \in \{1, 2, \dots, n_{\rm patch}\} $ has an unknown phase $ \delta_p $ that must be treated as a nuisance parameter.
+Within each patch, the phase is approximately constant due to the coherence of the DM field, but the phases in different patches are statistically independent.
+This independence implies that the tests performed in each patch are themselves independent statistical tests of the signal hypothesis.
+To properly account for the multi-patch structure, we compute the test statistic in each patch after setting the phase to its worst-case (most conservative) value $\delta_p^{\rm cons}$, the value that minimizes that patch's $\chi^2$ contribution.
 In the case $T / \tau_{\rm coh} \in \mathbb{Z}$, the $\chi^2$ is minimized when each patch maintains the same phase $\delta_{\rm patch}$, corresponding to the minimization with respect to $\delta$ over a single patch.
 For simplicity, in each patch we set $\delta_p = \delta_{\rm patch}$ despite the possibility of a single partial patch not fully residing within the observation window $T$ (assuming that the first patch starts at the beginning of the observation time).
 Including this additional minimization on the final partial patch does not meaningfully impact our derived sensitivities.
-To further simplify the analysis, we restrict the maximum size of each time bin to be the coherence time, $\Delta t \leq \tau_{\rm coh}$, and limit the binning scheme to evenly divide the duration of a single patch, ensuring that no time bin traverses multiple patches.
-Under these approximations, the $\chi^2$ statistic becomes
+Under the null hypothesis, the test statistic from each patch is $\chi^2$-distributed with one degree of freedom.
+By Fisher's theorem for combining independent tests, summing these independent $\chi^2_1$ contributions yields a combined statistic